Using React DOM in Expo native apps

 Built-in DOM support only renders websites as single-page applications (no SSR or SSG).
 This is because search engine optimization and indexing are unnecessary for embedded JS code.

 When a module is marked with 'use dom', it is replaced with a proxy reference imported at runtime.
 This feature is primarily achieved through a series of bundler and CLI techniques.
-You can always use WebView with standard approach by passing raw HTML to a WebView component.

-If desired, you can use a WebView with the standard approach by passing raw HTML to a WebView component.
+If desired, you can still use a WebView with the standard approach by passing raw HTML to a WebView component.

 DOM components rendered within websites or other DOM components will behave as regular components, and the dom prop will be ignored.
 This is because web content is passed directly through and not wrapped in an iframe.